udacity/create-your-own-adventure/english/lasso-hand/strangle/strangle.md

-You pull hard on the rope attempting to strangle the hand to death.
+You yank on the rope attempting to strangle the hand to death.
 The hand pulls hard against you tightening the rope around itself.

 You realise your foolish mistake.